 Through our modified class schedules and distributed course delivery formats, you can learn from where you live without relocating or giving up your employment.

 The best ways to learn about the Vanderbilt School of Nursing Admissions process and requirements are to join us for Open House in October or March or attend one of the weekly MSN information sessions.
-Information Sessions are on Tuesdays from 10-11am and on Fridays from 2-3 pm.
-Please call the Admissions Office at 615-322-3800 or 888-333-9192 to schedule yourself for one of these sessions.
+Information Sessions are on Tuesdays from 10-11am and on Fridays from 10-11am.
+Please register now if you are interested in attending an information session.
 You can get started by visiting Admissions Requirements on our website to learn more.

 78 semester hours or 120 quarter hours of transferable college credit which must include: